Uric Acid Crystal Pictures

 Whilst searching for those uric acid crystal pictures, I found a relevant report showing the process in more details[1].
 The pictures contained in the report are not quite as clear, but the explanation of the process is very detailed, though somewhat jargon filled.
 I’ll paraphrase the conclusion as:

-The sequence of events that may start the inflammatory reaction in acute gout has been investigated with specific reference to engulfing of urate crystals by large white blood cells and the results have shown:
+The sequence of events that may start the inflammatory reaction in acute gout has been investigated with specific reference to engulfing of urate crystals by large white blood cells and the results have shown that:

-- that white blood cells avidly ingest small uric acid crystals
+1. White blood cells avidly ingest small uric acid crystals.

-- that this causes the rapid loss of granules and disintegration of the white blood cells
+2. This causes the rapid loss of granules and disintegration of the white blood cells.

-- that fresh white blood cells ingest the debris and crystals liberated by the dead cells, and in their turn loose granules and die, thus possibly establishing a vicious circle in the system.
+3. Fresh white blood cells ingest the debris and crystals liberated by the dead cells.
+And in their turn loose granules and die.
+Thus, possibly establishing a vicious circle in the system.

-Leave this page to browse the uric acid crystals in the Understanding Uric Acid Section
+Leave uric acid crystal pictures in the Understanding Uric Acid Section.